Climate Action Plan

 Objective: Enhance biodiversity and create green spaces in and around nursery settings.

-Current Actions:A tree is planted for every new child registered, and we provide organic cotton uniforms from ethical suppliers.
+Current Actions:A tree is planted for every new child registered, and we provide organic cotton uniforms from Fear Wear Foundation members.

 Next Steps:We will continue improving on outdoor areas with bug hotels, pollinator planting, and wild patches to encourage local biodiversity.
 Drought-tolerant plants and raised beds will be used to make nursery gardens more resilient to changing weather conditions.